-Last Updated on 27 August 2024 by Cycloscope
+Last Updated on 17 January 2026 by Cycloscope

-Rafflesia in Gunung Gading National Park – Malaysia, Borneo.
+Rafflesia in Gunung Gading National Park, Malaysia, Borneo.

-Where you can find the biggest flower in the world
+You can find the biggest flower in the world

-We saw so many things here, huge-nosed proboscis monkeys and ancestral caves, beautiful folks we have known, met endangered people, and sailed on rivers through the jungle.
-But there is still something left for us to do, see the largest flower in the world, the rafflesia.
+We saw so many things here: huge-nosed proboscis monkeys and ancestral caves, beautiful folks we have known, met endangered people, and sailed on rivers through the jungle.
+But there is still something left for us to do: see the largest flower in the world, the Rafflesia.

-A flower on the verge of extinction, like everything here in Borneo, plants, animals, people.
+A flower on the verge of extinction, like everything here in Borneo: plants, animals, people.

 The road from Kuching to Lundu (Gunung Gading National Park)